 - Transferability – Does the element work across all market segments and mediums (business cards, social media, website, etc.)?
 Does it translate well across geographic boundaries and languages?
 Avoid brand identity elements constrained to a specific medium (like mobile or print) or don’t translate well across your volunteers’ and donors’ languages and cultures.

 - Adaptability – Adaptability is all about flexibility and longevity.
 Choose brand identity elements that can stand the test of time and the fickle nature of trends and tastes.
 Always be willing to change things up when necessary.

 - Protectability – No matter what you choose, if you can’t protect it legally and competitively, you’re in trouble before you’ve started.
 It’s expensive to overhaul your brand identity later – this is the time to get it right.
 Do your due diligence early and avoid legal and trademark issues further down the road.

-Let’s look at each of the brand identity design building blocks in detail.
+Let’s look at each brand identity design building block in detail.

-Typography impacts how people perceive your brand identity, your brand, and your messaging.
+Typography impacts how people perceive your brand identity, brand, and messaging.

-A recent study conducted by MIT psychologist Kevin Larson showed subjects two different print layouts: one that was designed with poor typography, and another designed with good typography.
+A recent study conducted by MIT psychologist Kevin Larson showed subjects two different print layouts: one designed with poor typography and another designed with good typography.

 Larson found that the document with better font choice took less time to read and led to increased cognitive focus and a “stronger sense of clarity.”

 When using fonts for your nonprofit, choose a font with the right “personality.”
 As we wrote,